adamkopec/local-review-plugin/README.md

 Under **Settings → Tools → Local Review**:

 - TTL (days) — forget reviewed marks older than this.
-- Per-branch cap — evict oldest marks when a branch exceeds it.
+- Per-branch cap — evict the oldest marks when a branch exceeds it.
 - Enable debug logging (restart required).
 - Expose "viewed" tools to MCP-connected AI agents (see below).
 Grayed out when the MCP Server plugin isn't installed.